tvdboom/ATOM/docs_sources/api/plots/plot_feature_importance.md

 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/plots.py#L336">[source]</a></div></pre>
 <div style="padding-left:3%">
 Plot a tree-based model's feature importance.
 The importances are normalized in order to be able to compare them between models.
+The `best_features` attribute is created, which stores the showed features in order of importance.
 <br /><br />
 <table width="100%">
 <tr>